tangbyron/tangbyron.github.io/_posts/2025-11-09-recursive-language-models.md

   RootLM-->>User: Final answer (+ cited docids)
 ```

 The sub-LM is responsible for reviewing all of the documents, comparing it against the original query from BrowseComp, the search query and hypothesis from the root-LM.
-Its able to summarize the information, and also reflect and provide feedback back to the root-LM on how to update its query.
+It’s able to summarize the information, reflect, and provide feedback to the root‑LM on how to update its query.
 It condenses the output to ~500 tokens, which means 10X decrease in tokens for the root-LM, as it iterates through the research process.

 ### Root-LM and Sub-LM interaction